 Back in 1862, before SER had moved their two ships back to Folkestone, they suggested to LCDR that the two companies should form what became the Continental Agreement to avoid duplication of shipping services.
 Indeed, they gave this as their justification for moving their ships back to Folkestone.
 The general idea of the Continental Agreement was for all the railway receipts from every Channel passage port between Margate and Hastings to be pooled and then divided.
 As SER was the established Channel passage company they would have 70% of the receipts and LCDR, as the new comer, 30%.
 This was to last for ten years and thereafter the ratio was 60%-40%.
 The Directors of LCDR agreed and a Bill was presented to parliament.

-Not long after, James Staats Forbes (1823-1904) was appointed the General Manager of LCDR.
-He immediately clashed with the company’s Board of Directors suggesting that the Continental Agreement proposal should be rescinded.
+Not long before James Staats Forbes (1823-1904) was appointed the General Manager of LCDR.
+He clashed with the company’s Board of Directors when he suggested that the Continental Agreement proposal should be rescinded.
 Forbes was reminded that he was merely an employee but as the Bill progressed through parliament, he did manage to make amendments.
 The final agreement, ratified on 10 August 1865 was for the percentages to start from 32%-68% in 1863 and progressively closing until 1872, when they would be 50%-50%.
 Payments were half-yearly and came into operation immediately.
 By 1865 SER were promoting their company as THE cross Channel port, at Folkestone.
 To get round the Continental Agreement they built the attractive new Shorncliffe station (now Folkestone West) at Cheriton as this would not be subjected to the levy.
 However, Forbes did get his own way when he brought in the young William Robert Sykes (1840–1917), to train under him in order to take charge of maintenance of LCDR’s telegraph instruments, clocks, watches and lighting.

 In December 1863 Lord Sondes, the Chairman of LCDR, laid the foundation stone of the Clarence Hotel, on the corner of Townwall Street and Woolcomber Street, built by the Clarence Hotel Company.
 The directors of the company included Steriker Finnis and Rowland Rees, both local men and major shareholders of LCDR.
 John Wichcord (1790-1860) designed the hotel, and when it finally opened in 1865, five-storeys with 240 rooms had been completed.
 However, the building was not finished as the owners had over reached themselves.
 Eventually it was demolished and the famous Burlington Hotel was built on the site.